jelovirt/jelovirt.github.io/_posts/2016-02-18-font-configuration-in-pdf2.md

 However, if you actually want to do this, you need to configure the character groups for each language and also create a group for each language.
 Without the group configuration, you can't e.g. use a separate fonts for Japanese and Swedish.

-The 18N font mapping is complex, difficult to extend, and uses processing time.
+The 18N font mapping is complex, difficult to extend, and lengthens processing time.
 For some complex cases it is suitable, but for the majority of cases a more simple approach is preferred.

 ## The right way